Should You Invest in a Bitcoin IRA?

 Potential Benefits of Owning Cryptocurrencies Within a Self-Directed IRA

-The easiest way to own bitcoin and other virtual currencies are to hold them as regular taxable investments.
+The easiest way to own bitcoin and other virtual currencies is to hold them as regular taxable investments.
 As such buying and selling decisions are subject to capital gains taxes.
 By focusing on some good old fashioned tax-diversification or "asset location" you can reduce the tax implications of buy and sell transactions.
 This is because self-directed IRAs give retirement savers the ability to invest in cryptocurrencies in a tax-deferred account.
 They do so by pairing self-directed IRAs with a cryptocurrency wallet that operates as a special account for virtual currencies.
 This can help reduce overall taxes.

 Choosing between a Roth and Traditional IRA comes down to whether you prefer paying taxes now or later.
 While there is tremendous uncertainty about the long-term prospects of cryptos, Bitcoin IRAs can provide significant upside potential.
 The possibility of large gains is what attracts many to place speculative investments in bitcoin and altcoins.
 The tax-free growth of earnings in a Roth IRA can be enticing for investors seeking to minimize taxes from those potential gains.